ApocalypseCalculator/Feck/README.md

 - `on` whether to turn on Discord notifications or not (true for on false for off)
 - `webhook` the Discord webhook link (only required if on is set to true)

+`workers` number of workers you want to spawn.
+Usually just 1 or 2 is enough.
+Must be between 1 and your machine CPU count.

 ## Licensing and others